haylo237/alx-pre_course/0x01-git/README.md

-This readme is for this directory.
+This projects is about the learning hoe to use git and github.
 Up_to_date